llllxw/MBNet/README.md

 # MBNet

 # Introduction
-MMSyn is a multimodal deep learning framework for prediction of synergistic drug combinations by integrating multimodal data.
+MBNet is a multimodal deep learning framework designed to predict whether a compound has a bitter taste.

 # Data
 compound_info.csv - SMILES (Simplified molecular input line entry system) of compounds